 - Hydrogel – these catheters have a gel reservoir which lubricates the catheter as it passes through and are ready for immediate use.

-Many catheters are also available with a urine collection bag attached.
+Many male catheters are also available with a urine collection bag attached.
 This may be useful for you if you do not have a great deal of dexterity and find holding the catheter difficult.

 These catheters are for single use only unless otherwise directed by your healthcare professional.